cs1302uga/cs1302-api-app/README.rst

 Deadlines
 *********

-This project has **three deadlines options**.
+This project has **three deadline options**.
 Students who perform their final submission via the submit command before the date/times listed below automatically receive the associated Submission-Based (SB) extra credit.
 The amended late penalty that is described in the "|final_pols|_" section does not start applying until